Igalia/buildroot-wpe-old/README.md

 ### Configuration

 Select a configuration for your embedded device from the `configs/` directory.
-For example for the Raspberry Pi 2 device:
+For example for the Raspberry Pi 2 (or RPi3) device:
 ```
 make raspberrypi2_wpe_defconfig
 ```
 Buildroot provides you a menuconfig option for the first time.
 Select additional packages if you require or exit and save the config.

 ### Build
 To build: